 Wednesday, 13 September

 It’s finally arrived.
 The first day of IVECCS.
 We turn up bright and early to soak up the atmosphere.
-As a reasonably new principal vet, I know I’ve a lot to learn, so attending the four-hour session on leadership by Charlotte Lacroix is a no brainer.
+As a reasonably new senior vet, I know I’ve a lot to learn, so attending the four-hour session on leadership by Charlotte Lacroix is a no brainer.
 It’s great to see the lecture theatre so busy, and Vets Now represented so well.
 One of our district vets Lara Wilson is a moderator and Aoife O'Sullivan, Kate Pickering and Gemma Nelson are also present.
 The lecture has given me so much inspiration so beware my Belfast colleagues!
 In the afternoon I attend a talk on leadership development.

 The evening is a reunion of sorts — the international attendee reception.
 It’s sponsored by the fantastic Woodley, and the food, beers and live music are flowing.
 It’s great to catch up with so many friends and colleagues from both the UK and my home country of Australia.
 It really does feel like a big family reunion.
 I particularly enjoy hanging out with Ava Firth, Wendy Busby, Chris Gray and Glen McIntosh, who have all left the Vets Now fold but not our hearts (take a moment to choke on the emotion).
 After some more food, beer and live music, I retire to bed.
 The jet lag is lingering, and I’m conscious tomorrow will bring another full day of learning and gaining inspiration.